 The Art of Strategy by Avinash Dixit and Barry Nalebuff

-In short, game theory explores how individuals make choices that can lead to profit or loss, when the result of their choice depends on the actions of another person.
+Game theory explores how individuals make choices that can lead to profit or loss, when the result of their choice depends on the actions of another person they cannot control.

 The quintessential example of this is the Prisoner’s Dilemma: two outlaws are caught by the police, and interrogated separately so they can’t speak to each other.

 If both outlaws remain silent and do not cooperate with the police, they both receive a 1 year sentence.